 OmniStill set off originally by experimenting with elements that could increase the impact of human interest photos.
-The aim of the concept was to create an "image with a story" where the story was told by an engaging image and the use of sound.
+The aim of the concept was to create an "image with a story" where the story was told by an engaging picture and the use of sound.
 With that in mind an advanced 3D sound model was engineered which was combined with the image.
-The artform was unveiled to the public at the photo exposition "The Sound of Silence" which was held in the Netherlands in February 2020.
-Since then it is further developed but always built on the original concept.
+The art form was unveiled to the public at the photo exposition "The Sound of Silence" which was held in the Netherlands in February 2020.
+Since then the form is being further developed but always based on the original idea.

 Buildup and engagement

-OmniStill comprises a static image accompanied by a specially designed 3D hyperrealistic soundtrack.
-The sound elements as well as the music involved are implemented typically in a diegetic manner.
+OmniStill comprises a static image accompanied by a 3D hyperrealistic soundtrack.
+The sound elements and any music involved are implemented typically in a diegetic manner.
 The strong relation being created between the static image and the continuously developing immersive sound is the key driver behind the concept.

 The sound, being of fine 3D quality, enhances the perception of reality in such an accurate way that "being there" appears extremely solid.
-Result is that the engagement with the image is heightened dramatically as the observer, inspired by the new information gradually builds up his own version of space and storytelling.
+Result is that the engagement with the image is heightened dramatically as the observer, inspired by the audio positional information gradually builds up his own unique version of space reality and storytelling.

 OmniStill applies to galleries, museums, photographers, graphic designers, illustrators, artistic painters as well as corporate businesses and advertising agencies.